jonathanchinwei/jonathanchinwei.github.io/content/posts/diabetes-predictor.md

 ![Diabetes Correl Matrix](/diabetes-correl-matrix.png)

-This process has served given as a fun, instructive introduction to the significant ramifications ML can have wherever data is present!
+This process has served as a fun, instructive introduction to the significant ramifications ML can have wherever data is present!